 Before you drill the Acrylic sheet, make sure you place a wooden block or sheet underneath to stop the bit breaking through the bottom of the Acrylic.
 This will stop any splitting or cracking.
 Always use a small pilot hole before attempting to drill the main hole.

 If your acrylic is thicker than ¼” then it is advisable to use a lubricant, water will be sufficient.
-If you are drilling your hole to take a screw or bolt it would be advisable to counter sink the hole just to make sure your fixing sits well to the Acrylic.
+If you are drilling your hole to take a screw or bolt it would be advisable to counter sink the hole just to make sure your fixing sits well below the surface.

 Plastics can be joined using a range of modern glues: